 At The Leconfield we aim to to cook the very best ingredients simply, to let the natural quality and flavours shine through.

-Every effort has gone into creating an informal yet smart and inviting dining space that's flexible to your needs, whether a light lunch in the courtyard in the summer months, early evening aperitifs and tasty nibbles, or a la carte dinner or party in the evening.
+Every effort has gone into creating an informal yet smart and inviting dining space that's flexible to your needs, whether it's a light lunch in the courtyard in the summer months, early evening aperitifs and tasty nibbles, or a la carte dinner or private party in the evening.

 In the renovation of this historical building every effort was made to retain key features and all the charm.
 And that's very much the approach we take in terms of our offering.

 Our aim is to maintain our great reputation - based on excellent service, quality, innovation and value.